themindfulbit/td/_content/1-episodes/2014-03-10-069-writing-workflows.md

 #### Gabe's Desktop workflow

-Gabe [has mentioned mind maps before](http://technicaldifficulties.us/assets/img/mapsdrifter.jpg) but (as he points out) after a great deal of practice at using [mind maps](http://en.wikipedia.org/wiki/Mind_map) in general, and [iThoughts](http://www.macdrifter.com/2013/12/ithoughts-is-the-premier-mind-mapping-software-for-mac-and-ios-sponsor.html) in particular, it's now just the way he thinks about a big project.
+Gabe [has "mentioned" mind maps before](http://technicaldifficulties.us/assets/img/mapsdrifter.jpg) but after a great deal of experience using [them](http://en.wikipedia.org/wiki/Mind_map) in general, and [iThoughts](http://www.macdrifter.com/2013/12/ithoughts-is-the-premier-mind-mapping-software-for-mac-and-ios-sponsor.html) in particular, it's now just the way he thinks about a big project.

 {{ theme:partial src="app" show="{{ number }}" image="ithoughts.png" name="iThoughtsX" description="iThoughtsX is a mind mapping app for the Mac.
 It is based upon and fully compatible with iThoughts on iPad and iPhone." price="$59.99" developer="http://toketaware.com/ithoughtsx-gallery/" appstore="https://itunes.apple.com/us/app/ithoughtsx/id720669838?mt=12" }}